-Three months ended January 31, 2018 \$ Three months ended January 31, 2017 \$ Other income (expense) 2,936 4,490 Interest and accretion expense (64,819) (44,169) Depreciation and amortization (335,857) (314,372) Income tax expense (1,050,409) (21,749) Total other expense (1,448,149) (375,800)
+Three-months ended January 31, 2019 \$ Three-months ended January 31, 2018 \$ Other income 3,436 2,936 Interest expense (119,778) (64,819) Depreciation and amortization (380,919) (335,857) Income tax benefit (expense) 53,040 (1,050,409) Total other expense (444,221) (1,448,149)

-- Other income decreased to \$2,936 from \$4,490 and relates to interest collected for surplus cash deposits held at various financial institutions in Canada and the United States; - Interest and accretion expense increased to \$64,819 from \$44,169 and relates to interest payments on credit lines; - Depreciation and amortization increased to \$335,857 from \$314,372 and relates to amortization of the Company's intangible assets and depreciation of fixed assets over their estimated economic life; and
+- Other income increased to \$3,436 from \$2,936 and relates to interest collected for surplus cash deposits held at various financial institutions in Canada and the United States as well as a small gain from the sale of an asset; - Interest and accretion expense increased to \$119,778 from \$64,819 and relates to interest payments on credit lines; - Depreciation and amortization increased to \$380,919 from \$335,857 and relates to amortization of the Company's intangible assets and depreciation of fixed assets over their estimated economic life; and

-Income tax expense increased to \$1,050,409 from \$21,749 and is a total of federal income tax as well as various state and provincial taxes for the jurisdictions in which the Company operates.
-The increase is attributable to three factors.
-The first is increased profitability in 2018 compared to 2017, which increases income tax expense by \$640,660.
-The other two factors are one-time adjustments related to the Tax Cuts and Jobs Act of 2017.
-On December 22, 2017, the President of the United States signed tax reform legislation, which includes a broad range of tax reform proposals affecting businesses, including corporate tax rates, business deductions, and international tax provisions.
+For the three-month period ended January 31, 2019, income tax expense decreased to a benefit of \$53,040 compared to an expense of \$1,050,409 for the three-month period ended January 31, 2018 and is a total of federal income tax as well as various state and provincial taxes for the jurisdictions in which the Company operates.
+The decrease is attributable to three factors.
+The first is decreased profitability in 2019 compared to 2018, which decreases income tax expense by \$715,449.
+The other two factors are one-time adjustments related to the Tax Cuts and Jobs Act of 2017 that increased income tax expense for the three-month period ended January 31, 2018.
+On December 22, 2017, the President of the United States signed tax reform legislation, which included a broad range of tax reform proposals affecting businesses, including corporate tax rates, business deductions, and international tax provisions.
 Many of these provisions significantly differ from previous US tax law, resulting in pervasive financial reporting implications.
-The January 2018 income tax expense includes a one-time increase in deferred tax expense of \$308,000 which arises from a reduction in deferred tax assets of an identical amount.
+The January 2018 income tax expense included a one-time increase in deferred tax expense of \$308,000 which arose from a reduction in deferred tax assets of an identical amount.
 The deferred tax asset was generated on the basis of the former higher tax rate and will be liquidated over time at the lower rate now in effect.
 This change represents an estimated reduction in the statutory tax rate in the United States from 38.5% to 26.7%.
-The second factor caused by tax changes in the United States is a one-time expense related to a "repatriation" tax on earnings generated outside of the United States since 2011; this expense is \$80,000 related to retained earnings in EBC and its predecessor company CXIC.
-Without these one-time adjustments the effective tax rate for the three month period ending January 31, 2018 is 34.6% compared to 23.0% for the three month period ended January 31, 2017.
-For the remainder of 2018 the Company's combined income tax rate will be 26.7% in the United States and 26.5% in Canada.
+The second factor caused by tax changes in the United States was a one-time expense related to a "repatriation" tax on earnings generated outside of the United States since 2011; this expense was \$80,000 related to retained earnings in EBC and its predecessor company CXIC.